shukrirahmat/battleship/README.md

-# template-repo
+# BATTLESHIP

-Template for starting a project
+A simple battleship game against a computer controlled opponent.